atet/unity/README.md

    [![.img/step03g.png](.img/step03g.png)](#nolink)

-   * If this is your first time opening a file in VSCode, it may download some extras to help read the specific programming language you're using
+   * If this is your first time opening a file in VSCode, it may download some extras to help read the C# programming language that Unity uses
-   * Click on the `X` button on the bottom windowpane **once all the extras are finished downloading and installing**
+      * **Once all the extras are finished downloading and installing**, click on the `X` button on the bottom windowpane
-   * Unity will provide a default template for every new script
+   * Unity will provide a default template for every new script:

    [![.img/step03h.png](.img/step03h.png)](#nolink)

-   * For now, just erase the default template code and copy-paste the code below and save the file:
+   * For now, **just erase the default template code and copy-paste the code below** and save (`CTRL+S`) the file:

    ```cs
    using System.Collections;
    using System.Collections.Generic;
    using UnityEngine;
    using UnityEngine.UI;
    public class script : MonoBehaviour
    {
       public Button myButton;